mohitiitian/Laptop-Price-predictor/Readme.md

     - Split the data into training and testing sets to evaluate model performance.

 3. **Evaluation Metrics**:
-    - Used R-squared and Mean Absolute Error (MAE) to assess model accuracy.
+    - Used R-squared  to assess model accuracy.
     - Compared model performance to identify the best algorithm for price prediction.

 ### Results